na-na-hi/renget/archive/lcbguide.md

 ## Activities
 **1. Story**
 The main draw of the game.
 If you beat battles in 10 turns or less, you'll get an EX rank, which unlocks extra Lunacy rewards.
 Costs raw Enkephalin.
 There are currently 5 chapters + the prologue and two plot-relevant Events.
-Beating the first two chapters is important, as it automatically upgrades all your base Identities and E.G.O to Uptie 3, aswell as unlocks the main farming modes.
+Beating the first two chapters is important, as it automatically upgrades all your base Identities and E.G.O to Uptie 3, as well as unlocks the main farming modes.
 If you are out of Enkephalin but want to continue the story immediately, open an Enkephalin Box or do an Enkephalin refill.
 You get many Enkephalin Boxes from Events and the Battle Pass, and most people use them when new story releases so they can complete it all in one sitting and go back to shitposting.

 **2. Story Dungeons**
 The final level of a chapter.
 You go through a series of rooms in order to obtain the Golden Bough.
 Costs Enkephalin Modules to enter.
 Contains Abnormality battles on top of your regular combat encounters.
 Very long, but you can leave and resume later.

 **3. Mirror Dungeons**
-The farming stage.
+The farming mode.
+The current Mirror dungeon changes every Season to reflect the current chapter's content.
+The current Mirror Dungeon is "Mirror of the Lake".
+The Mirror Dungeon has five floors, with a final boss for each floor.
+At the end of every floor, you can choose an E.G.O gift, which grants you perks for the current Mirror Dungeon run, which is tied with one Mounting Trial, which are buffs for the enemies you face.
+You will encounter shops, rest stops and event nodes alongside regular combat encounters.
+In the regular Mirror Dungeon, your Identities are automatically set to max level, but their Uptie level is preserved.
+In Mirror Dungeon Hard, your actual levels are used.
+In both Mirror Dungeons, you gain more starting cost and Starlight by using Identities you have not used in a while.
+Cost is used in shop nodes, and starlight is used to purchase starter buffs, which are permanent upgrades for the current season's Mirror Dungeon.
+Get more Starlight by completing Mirror Dungeon runs.
+The starter buffs are reset when the Mirror Dungeon is changed the following season.

 Only one Mirror Dungeon expedition can be carried out at a time; if you want to enter a different Mirror Dungeon while an expedition is in progress, you need to clear or forfeit the ongoing expedition first.
 The Mirror Dungeon has two difficulty modes: Normal and Hard.
 You can start any Mirror Dungeon for free, and you will only have to spend Modules at the end if you wish to collect the rewards.
+The rewards are based on completion level.
 On top of the usual rewards, you also have three Weekly Bonuses, each granting you 250 lunacy and multiplying the Mirror Dungeon rewards by 1.5 regardless of completion level.

 Mirror Dungeon Hard (MDH) has its own separate Weekly Bonus that can be collected once a week.
 This bonus does not grant Lunacy.
 Without the bonus, the cost and rewards are the same as in normal.
 Completing MDH allows you to collect all three normal Weekly Bonuses at once, but you need to use up at least one regular Weekly Bonus to collect the MDH Weekly Bonus.

-The rewards for hard mode will presumably be the same as MD2H.
 Type | Module Cost | BP XP (No Bonus) | BP XP (Bonus) :----: | :----: | :----: | :----:
 MD (Unlocked after chapter 2) | 5 | 30 | 45